ZiQuwi/RESILINK_Render_Server/README.md

-# RESILINK v2 - Node.js API for a User Exchange Platform
+# RESILINK - Node.js API for a User Exchange Platform

-RESILINK v2 is an API built with **Node.js** and **Express**, using **Swagger** for documentation.
+RESILINK is an API built with **Node.js** and **Express**, using **Swagger** for documentation.
 This API allows you to develop a platform for exchanges between users, with data stored in a **MongoDB** database.
+It integrates with **ODEP**, an API provided by **ORANGE** to structure interactions between users.
 The API is free, accessible to everyone, and can be deployed locally by developers.

 ## Main Features

 - RESTful API built with **Express** and documented with **Swagger**.
 - Connection to a **MongoDB** database for managing users and exchanges.
+- Integration with the **ODEP API** by ORANGE to structure interactions.
 - Encryption of sensitive data using AES-256.
 - Easy local or server deployment with configuration via an `.env` file.